-- sets the alarm to sound only when medium or large fish are detected. - ex sets the alarm to sound only when large fish are detected.
+- acces sets the alarm to sound when fish of all sizes are detected. - sets the alarm to sound only when medium or large fish are detected. - sets the alarm to sound only when large fish are detected.

 Setting Weather Alarms